3saster/fullscrn_huds/readme.txt

 > Version 5.X.X (XXX X, 2019)
   [ALL] Interpolation added to level stats.
   [ALL] Fixed incorrect stat order in bottom-right corner.
+  [LZDOOM] This mod will now work on LZDoom 3.8.3.
+Stats using "Console Font" may appear misplaced.

 > Version 5.0.1 (Sep 6, 2019)
   [ALL] Level stats: Added option to change stats font.
 5 choices available (default: font from 4.x releases)